carlosga/FacturaE/README.markdown

 ### Facturae

-Signature of Facturae (http://www.facturae.gob.es/) invoices using purce C#
+Signature of Facturae (http://www.facturae.gob.es/) invoices using pure C#

 It uses some code from mono project (http://www.mono-project.com/)